Notes below on how I'm showing just how big, or small, the packs are.

 To get the volume of your current pack: Measure the circumference with a tape.
 If it is 38" divide 38 by 3.14 (Pi).
 That = 12.12.
 That is the Diameter of the pack.
 Divide this by 2.
 That gives the radius of the pack which is 6.05.
 To get the cross section area of any pack just multiply the radius by itself ( in this case 6.05 x 6.05 ) and then mutiply that by 3.14; 6.05 x 6.05 x 3.14 = 114.93" The radius is always mutiplied by itself and always by 3.14.
 To get the volume of the pack or the load, multiply the cross-sectional area by the length of the load or the pack bag, whichever you are trying to figure.
 In this case the cross-section is 114.93".
 Let's say the length of the pack bag to the top of the drawstring is 25".
 The volume would be 114.93 x 25 = 2873.25"

 It gets a bit more complicated with packs that taper.
-The easiest thing to do with say a pack that is 28" long that tapers, is to divide it into 3 equal height cross-sections and figure each 9.33" tall section separately and then add the sections together.
+The easiest thing to do with say a pack that is 40" long that tapers, is to divide it into 3 equal height cross-sections, measure the circumference of each 13" tall cross section, and then consult the chart and then add the sections together.

 When you figure the volume of a pack with the cylindrical formula method, that only represents it's maximum possible volume.
 When packs are packed the most efficiently, flatter against the back in more of a rectangular shape, they actually have less volume.
 For now, the quickest way to compare any two packs is simply to get the tape measure out.
 To be safe do not rely on stated volumes when comparing different brands.